The world of IT security can confuse all the different web vulnerabilities, exploits, and newly emerging trends.

 Luckily, many vulnerabilities can be easily avoided.
 However, for overall better security status, we recommend you do the following:

 - Educate every employee on basic security practices (e.g., phishing avoidance)!
 An effective tool for this is IT Seal, which can help you raise security awareness.

 - Don’t simply trust, but validate every input!

 - Implement continuous security and be safe at any given time!

 You don’t have the knowledge or resources to prevent security breaches at all times?
-Then we have good news for you: You don’t need to!
+Then we have good news for you: You don’t need to.

-The Crashtest Security Suite offers a fully automated security scanner that will point out the vulnerabilities found on your web application as well as information on how to remediate these.
-An additional dashboard will give you the current security status in a single view so that you don’t have to dive into the technical topics.
+Crashtest Security Suite offers a fully automated security vulnerability scanner that will highlight the vulnerabilities found on your web application and provide information on how to remediate these.
+An additional dashboard will give you the current security status in a single view, so you don’t have to dive into the technical topics.